JetBrains/projector-installer/README.md

   environment variable.
 In this case add `export  PATH=${PATH}:~/.local/bin` to your `~/.profile`
   and run `source ~/.profile`.

-### WSL issues
+### WSL issues<a id="WSL-issues"></a>

 WSL is new technology and sometimes there are problems with network interfaces forwarding from Linux to Windows system.
 For example: https://github.com/microsoft/WSL/issues/4636 .

-If you have issues with accessing Projector running in WSL from browser, try do the following:
+If you have issues with accessing Projector running in WSL from the browser, try the following:

 - Do not use several WSL machines in the same time.
-Connectivity issues happens rarely if only one WSL machine is running.
-You can check state of existing WSL machies using `wsl -l -v` command.
+Connectivity issues rarely happens if only one WSL machine is running.
+You can check state of existing WSL machines using `wsl -l -v` command.

 - Try command `Get-Service LxssManager | Restart-Service` in PowerShell console